metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Deploy-SshKey.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Publish-SshKey
+You cannot pipe objects to Deploy-SshKey

 ## OUTPUTS

 ### None.
-Publish-SshKey does not generate any output
+Deploy-SshKey does not generate any output

 ## NOTES